Skip to content

 Activity: The Big Ask Maths Week Challenge

-In our short video the Children’s Commissioner introduces The Big Ask Maths Week Challenge which has been created for KS3/4 students as part of Maths Week England 2022.
+In our short video the Children’s Commissioner introduces The Big Ask Maths Week Challenge which was created for KS3/4 students as part of Maths Week England 2022.

 Once you’ve completed either the spreadsheet or worksheet challenge, share your best chart with a description via the links below for a chance to be featured on the Children’s Commissioner’s website and social media.